Get 1000 Hours free

 Our team is small, so perfection is not possible.
 But we are eager to learn about and attend to any issues users encounter.

-Support is avaialble (minimally) M-F 9 AM - 5 PM Pacific Time.
+Support is available (minimally) M-F 9 AM - 5 PM Pacific Time.
 Response time is typically 2-4 hours during that time.

 Bugs/Job Issues: